Haiti earthquake death toll surpasses 300 | DW | 14.08.2021

 The shockwaves were felt throughout the country and material damage was recorded in the southwestern peninsula of the island, according to images from witnesses.

-The quake was also felt in Haiti's capital city Port-au-Prince which is located 153 kilometers from Petit Trou.

-Many residents of the capital rushed into the streets in fear, although there did not appear to be much damage there.
+The US Tsunami Warning System issued a tsunami warning after the quake but later said "there is no further threat."

-Prime Minister Ariel Henry declared a one-month state of emergency to respond to the disaster.
+Prime Minister Ariel Henry declared a one-month state of emergency in response to the disaster.

 "I present my sympathies to the parents of the victims of this violent earthquake, that has caused the loss of several lives and material damage in various provinces," Henry wrote on Twitter.